younyzhu/younyzhu.github.com/Path_Bubble/README.md

      * Finish drawing `Complex.js`: which is used to draw the complex.
      * Finish drawing `Arrow.js`: which is used to draw the arrow.
      * Finish drawing  `Transition.js`: which is used to draw the transition reaction with the combination of the `Arrow`
-     * Finished drawing `Assosiation.js`: which is used to draw the association reaction with the combination of the `Arrow`
+     * Finished drawing `Association.js`: which is used to draw the association reaction with the combination of the `Arrow`
-     * Finished drawing `Dissosiation.js`: which is used to draw the dissociation reaction with the combination of the `Arrow`
+     * Finished drawing `Dissociation.js`: which is used to draw the dissociation reaction with the combination of the `Arrow`

      ![Image](./images/basicShape.PNG)

+ 3. Fixed a bug, when select a shape, it will be highlight with red color.